awwright/http-progress/README.md

 ## Example

+These documents may be deployed and used individually, or all together.

 Here is an example of a POST request that ends up using all of the functionality described here: An initial request that is interrupted and resumed, processed by the server, with regular updates on its progress, and reading the final response:

 ### Request/response 1: Initial unsafe request